Sharing and expanding knowledge with our research networks helps to ensure the best possible outcomes for the discipline of Robotic Vision

 Publications and Presentations

-Our researchers published a total of 205 papers, including 107 conference papers and 98 journal articles.
-See the 2019 Publications page for a full list.
+In 2020, our researchers published a total of 238 papers, including 71 conference papers and 56 journal articles, and submitted a further 167 papers.
+See the 2020 Publications page for a full list.

 Key publications included:

-We led 160 government, industry and business community meetings and presentations, bringing the complex world of robotic vision to a wide audience.
+We led academic, government, industry and business community meetings and presentations, bringing the complex world of robotic vision to a wide audience.

 Key presentations included:

 - Chief Investigator Dana Kulić gave an invited lecture titled “Estimating Human Objectives from Action and Interaction” at the International Federation of Automatic Control World Congress in July.